OfficeDev/msteams-docs.fr-FR/msteams-platform/m365-apps/prerequisites.md

 Si vous le souhaitez, vous pouvez utiliser [Visual Studio Code](https://code.visualstudio.com/) pour étendre les applications Teams à Office et Outlook.

-L'extension [Teams Toolkit for Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0`ou ultérieure) fournit des commandes qui peuvent aider à modifier votre code Teams existant pour qu'il soit compatible avec Outlook et Office.
-Pour plus d'informations, voir [activer l'onglet personnel Teams pour Office et Outlook](extend-m365-teams-personal-tab.md).
+The extension [Teams Toolkit for Visual Studio Code](https://aka.ms/teams-toolkit) (`v2.10.0` or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Office.
+For more information, see [enable Teams personal tab for Office and Outlook](extend-m365-teams-personal-tab.md).

 ## <a name="next-step"></a>Étape suivante